-Our strategy is to internally develop or acquire first-in-class or potentially best-in-class therapies that have the possibility to provide significant benefits for individuals living with rare and devastating diseases.
+Our strategy is to internally develop or acquire first-in-class or potentially best-in-class therapies that have the potential to provide significant benefits for individuals living with rare and devastating diseases.
 We intend to leverage our global capabilities to develop and commercialize our robust pipeline.
-During 2015, we made significant progress toward fulfilling our vision to build a leading global biotechnology company focused on rare and devastating diseases:
+During 2016, we made significant progress toward fulfilling our vision to build a leading global biotechnology company focused on rare and devastating diseases:

 - Global capabilities.
-We have established international headquarters in the United Kingdom ("UK") and a world-class global commercial infrastructure, with key leadership in place to support the potential international launch of migalastat. - Late-stage product acquisition.
-We have expanded our pipeline with the acquisition of the late-stage, proprietary topical cream, SD-101, for all major types of EB.
-SD-101 is currently being investigated in a single Phase 3 registration study that we hope will support applications for approval in a number of countries.
-SD-101 has been granted Breakthrough Therapy designation by the U.S. Food and Drug Administration ("FDA") and we have initiated a rolling New Drug Application ("NDA") with the FDA. - Biologics manufacturing.
-We have completed successful manufacturing scale-up of our first proprietary biologic, the novel Pompe ERT ATB200, to supply our clinical study.
-We are focused on establishing proof of concept for our biologics capabilities through the manufacturing and development of ATB200, which may create future opportunities for novel ERT development for Fabry disease and other LSDs.
+We have established European headquarters in the United Kingdom ("UK") and are building a world-class global commercial infrastructure, with key leadership in place to support the international launch of migalastat HCl. - Commercial success.
+We received full approval in the EU of Galafold ("migalastat HCl") and commenced the commercial launch in Germany on May 30, 2016.
+We have achieved success with reimbursement in several EU member states and through our expanded access programs ("EAPs") and we continue to advance additional regulatory submissions worldwide. - Pompe clinical study.
+We have reported positive preliminary data from a clinical study to evaluate Pompe disease patients treated with our novel treatment paradigm ATB200/AT2221. - Late-stage product development.
+We continue to investigate SD-101, a proprietary topical cream for all major types of EB, in a single Phase 3 registration study that we hope will support global applications for approval in a number of countries.
+SD-101 has been granted Breakthrough Therapy designation by the U.S. Food and Drug Administration ("FDA"). - Patient-centricity.

-- Pompe clinical study initiation.
-We have initiated a clinical study site to evaluate Pompe disease patients treated with ATB200 administered with AT2221 as a novel treatment paradigm. - Patient-centricity.
 We continue to focus on our patient advocacy, which has always been a critical component of the values of our corporate culture, throughout all levels of the organization.
 The needs of patients in the rare disease community are at the center of our inventive science, our commercial organization, and our clinical programs.